EdgarAmpiire/Project-Rock-Paper-Scissors/README.md

 In this project, We shall be developing a simple Rock Papers Scissors game

-Where it will be testing my Javascript skills including;
+Tested my Javascript skills in;

  - Variable Declarations
  - Functions
  - Loops
  - Running Tests
+ - Manipulating DOM elements
+ - Designed UI by manipulating the DOM

  # Play the game:
   - Open the live link of the repo